Çukur: Complaints

 Since its publication, Çukur has been among the most complained about works on TV.
 Due to scenes of armed conflict, fear, violence and torture, RTÜK imposed an administrative fine on the channel on which the TV series was broadcast.
 Ercan Kesal, who took part in the increasing complaints for two seasons in Çukur, replied, "When you compare the violence issue in Çukur with the violence in daily life, it is much more innocent."

 Symbol

 The emblem of this series—and of the Çukur neighborhood—is ᑅ ᐧ ᑀ.
 This symbol is closely tied to both the Çukur community and the Koçovalı family.
 It is etched not only onto the bodies of Çukur's residents but also onto the walls throughout the area.
-Deeply meaningful within the show and among its audience, the symbol carries strong emotional and cultural weight.

 Its design is composed of five main elements: an upward-pointing chevron, three vertically aligned dots beneath it, and a downward-pointing chevron at the base.
 Each part of the symbol conveys a specific message: